-In the event that we encounter inclement weather such as Snow, Sleet, Freezing Rain, or Hurricane, etc. Black Bear Martial Arts Center weather policy is to post a notice of cancellation on our website and Facebook.
-We will also contact the student body directly via e-mail.
+In the event that we encounter inclement weather such as Snow, Sleet, Freezing Rain, or Hurricane, etc. Black Bear Martial Arts Center weather policy is to post a notice of cancellation on our social media outlets.
+We will also contact the student body directly via email.
 If the Stonington school system announces a cancellation, the dojo will most likely be closed for that day.
 We are very concerned for the safety of our students.

-If no communication has occurred or the website states nothing about that particular event, then one of two things have occurred: One, nothing is happening and classes will be as normal.
-Two, we haven't decided our action as of yet and to try again later.
+If no communication has occurred or the website states nothing about that particular event, then one of two things has occurred: One, nothing is happening, and classes will be as normal.
+Two, we haven't decided our action yet and to try again later.
 Please be sure to read carefully to avoid confusion.
 Multiple closures may be listed on the same message.

-The deadline for notification is as follows: Message will be posted for all evening classes no later than 3:00pm and morning classes no later than 7am.
-If weather is extreme than message may reflect multiple cancellations, so listen carefully.
+The deadline for notification is as follows:

+Messages will be posted for all evening classes no later than 3:00pm and morning classes no later than 7am.
+If the weather is extreme then message may reflect multiple cancellations, so listen carefully.

-Lastly, If you have a question or need any other information please ask...
+Lastly, if you have a question or need any other information, please ask...